 Richard Bain, Managing director says, "The Medway Towns has so much to offer in tourism and leisure and it is only right that Jetsream Tours makes use of our local economy to ensure sure that the Towns are recognised with it's growing industry and population."

 Jetstream Tours have already started to work on a new passenger vessel design which will be built in Medway with the aim to rekindle our shipbuilding heritage and could even establish a more perminant boat building industry in Medway.
 Its sad to think that we as a nation have seen so many vessels built and imported from other countries.
 Our fresh design, will incorperate features from our existing vessels and will be able to improve our travel times, reduce fuel consumption and cut emmisions, whilst improving stability and ride in rougher sea conditions.
 The design will also allow it to operate at all the piers we so proudly serve.

 The new vessel will allow give the company the flexibility to expand our services and reinforce our current contracts to ensure reliability is upheld.

-All we can currently able to say about the design and bulid process is that it is shallow in draught, will be powered by modern Teir III diesel engines and in keeping with our name, be powered by waterjets.
+All we can say about the design and bulid process is that it is shallow in draught, will be powered by modern Teir III diesel engines and in keeping with our name, be powered by waterjets.
 As we progress with our plans futher details will emerge.

 The future is exciting!